 I had lunch at 12 Baltimore, opting for a soup and salad selection.
 The house made Tomato Tarragon soup was warm and filling, and a melange of comforting flavors that included some from childhood.
 It paired well with the 12B Chop Salad for a tasty – and healthy – lunch.
 The restaurants has a partnership with local Boulevard Brewery,and the brewery’s craft beers are used in some 12 Baltimore recipes.
 Foodies will love it.

 The Hotel Phillips provides easy access to many of Kansas City’s prime attractions.
 Don’t miss the nightlife found in the Power & Light District, a performance at the Kauffmann Center for the Performing Arts, a jazz performance at a nearby club, or some Kansas City-style barbecue (slow cooked with a sweet tomatoey sauce) at one of the area restaurants.
 It’s also adjacent to the central downtown core for those traveling on business.
 During my stay, the hotel provided transportation within a 3-mile radius of the hotel.
 Keep that in mind if you want to venture further than walking distance, although the service is subject to availability.

 The 217-room Hotel Phillips is located at 106 W. 12th Street, Kansas City, Missouri.
 Winter rates start around $140 per night with many value added packages also available.
-You can also compare rates on Priceline, Expedia or Travelocity.
+You can also compare rates on a booking site like Travelocity.

 Photo credit: Soup photo courtesy of the author, all others from Hotel Phillips.